alirezamehrabi/CI-CD-Document/README.md

           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```

-Replace `testbranch` with the name of the branch you want to use for CI/CD.
+Replace `{GITHUB REPOSITORY}` with the name of the branch you want to use for CI/CD.

 ---